- Politics and Social Issues

 Adults Ought to be Proper Role Models

-Yes, we adults are guilty of all these negative behaviors and we display them in the presence of our children and other young persons.
+Yes, we adults are guilty of all these negative behaviors and we display them in the presence of our children and other young people.
 What are we saying to them?
 That these behaviors are all right for us to practice, but bad for them?
 Is it the ‘do as I say not as I do’ mentality?
 Sorry, but this does not work in modern society where young people question everything.

 Moreover, some of us adults are guilty of raising our children badly.
 The authoritarian method of parenting has given way to permissiveness – from one extreme to the next!
 Some parents neglect to lay down rules for their children with respect to acceptable behavior and allow the children to grow up believing that it is okay to be selfish, disrespectful, untidy, greedy, dishonest, cowardly etc. Morals and values are neither taught nor upheld.
 It is as if modern children are supposed to come with a manual which teaches them acceptable standards of behavior.